-There was nothing particularly special about the people that Jesus called besides their willingness to follow.
+There was nothing particularly special about the people whom Jesus called besides their willingness to follow.
 The apostle Paul wrote about this calling in 1 Corinthians 1:26 saying "Brothers and sisters, think of what you were when you were called.
 Not many of you were wise by human standards; not many were influential; not many were of noble birth."
 In Acts 4:13 Jesus' apostles are described as "unschooled, ordinary men."
 Jesus called ordinary people, not kings, military leaders, or people with sway over a crowd.
-This is good news for us today.
+Similarly He does the same today.
 He isn't concerned with your accomplishments or position in life.
 He simply wants your willingness to follow Him.